merima98/Node.js-exercises/README.md

 - app.use(flash()); *- use it in the project (one note: use it after creating session!)*

 SENDING EMAILS:
-- Write *npm install --save nodemailer nodemailer-sendgrid-transport*. nodemailer nodemailer-sendgrid-transport
+- Write *npm install --save nodemailer nodemailer-sendgrid-transport*.
+With this package is provided to send emails from one address to another.
+User can define subject of the mail, content, sented and reciever of an email.